 As noted above, microlearning tools make it even easier for employees to quickly reference skills and knowledge they need for their job.
 You can learn more about the different types of microlearning here.

 Video training, whether synchronous and virtual instructor-led (VILT) or asynchronous and accessed when an employee needs it, is also seeing a resurgence.
 Synchronous VILT allows employees to work together and problem-solve, too.
 This builds connections and community that can increase productivity even when working apart.

 What used to seem futuristic and only for videogaming is now becoming one of the eLearning trends and predictions that was forecast years ago and is still building up real-world opportunities.
 Working at home means that in-person, on-the-job training isn’t widely possible.
 VR, augmented reality (AR), and MR tools allow employees to work through complex simulations or scenarios wherever they are.

 EdgePoint Learning has been on the cutting-edge of eLearning content for more than a decade.
-We can help your business meet the eLearning trends of 2021 and create a learning experience that meets your needs and drives company goals.
+We can help your business meet the eLearning trends of today and tomorrow and create a learning experience that meets your needs and drives company goals.